 There are many tactics to make use of button interaction in Tableau using combinations of Tableau features like Sheets, Images, Calculations, and Actions.
-Below are a few previous posts that should give you some ideas of how to combine techniques to achieve results you may have not thought possible.
-Graphics can be used in many of these examples, so make sure you check out the next section where I show you how to create your own custom graphics!
+Below are a few previous posts that should give you some ideas of how to combine techniques to achieve results you may not have thought possible.
+Graphics can be used in many of these examples, so make sure you check out the next section, where I show you how to create your own custom graphics!

 Formatting a Sheet to Look Like a Button

 In this example, Ryan shows how to use a secondary data source to build a slick set of toggle buttons that, when linked to Dashboard Actions, allow the user to choose a specific measure value and date part independent of each other.